-- 5.5 If a DNACPR discussion and decision is deemed appropriate, the following need to be considered: - the DNACPR decision is made following discussion with person/others, this must be documented in their notes - the DNACPR decision has been made and there has been no discussion with the person because they have indicated a clear desire to avoid this.
-If you conclude that the person does not wish to know about or discuss the DNACPR decision, you should seek their agreement to share with those close to them, with carers and with others, the information they may need to know in order to support the person's treatment and care - if a discussion with a person with capacity, regarding DNACPR is deemed inappropriate by medical staff, this must be clearly documented and displayed prominently in their notes - the DNACPR information leaflet should be made available where appropriate to people and their relatives or carers.
-It is the responsibility of individual organisations to ensure that different formats and languages can be made available - the DNACPR decision is required for a person who lacks capacity to assist in the decision-making process.
-This decision must be discussed with friends/family if confidentiality allows and their views taken into consideration when making a best interest decision.
+If a DNACPR discussion and decision is deemed appropriate, the following need to be considered:

+- The DNACPR decision is made following discussion with person/others, this must be documented in their notes and on a unified DNACPR specific form. - The DNACPR decision has been made and there has been no discussion with the person because they have indicated a clear desire to avoid this.
+If you conclude that the person does not wish to know about or discuss the DNACPR decision, you should seek their agreement to share with those close to them, with carers and with others, the information they may need to know to support the person's treatment and care. - If a discussion with a person with capacity, regarding DNACPR is deemed inappropriate by medical staff, this must be clearly documented and displayed prominently in their notes, e.g. likely to result in irreversible harm. - The DNACPR information leaflet should be made available where appropriate to people and their relatives or carers.
+It is the responsibility of individual organisations to ensure that different formats and languages can be made available. - The DNACPR decision is required for a person who lacks capacity to assist in the decision-making process.
+This decision must be discussed with those close to the patient if confidentiality allows and their views taken into consideration when making a best interest decision.
 For those who have no one to consult with an Independent Capacity Advocate (ICA) referral can be considered.

-6. Documenting and communicating the decision
+3.4 Documenting and communicating the decision

-- 6.1 Once the decision has been made, it must be recorded on the Standard approved Jersey Form: - document the decision in the medical notes, if applicable state clearly what was discussed and agreed with the person or health proxy and; - the decision must then be reviewed by the most senior healthcare professional responsible for the person's care within a reasonable clinical timeframe. - 6.2 A copy of the form should stay with the person at all times (Appendix 1) - The person's full name, clinical reference number, date of birth, date of writing decision and institution name should be completed and written clearly.
+Once the decision has been made, it must be recorded on the Standard approved Jersey Form:

+- Document the decision in the medical notes, state clearly what was discussed and agreed with the person or health proxy and; - the decision must then be reviewed by the most senior healthcare professional responsible for the person's care within a reasonable clinical timeframe.

+A copy of the form should always stay with the person (Appendix 1).

+- The person's full name, clinical reference number, date of birth, date of writing decision and institution name should be completed and written clearly.
 Address may change due to person's deterioration e.g. into a nursing home.
-If all other information is correct the form remains valid even with incorrect address - In an inpatient environment e.g. hospitals, Specialist Palliative Care in-patient units, a copy of the form stays together in the front of the person's notes until death or discharge.
+If all other information is correct the form remains valid even with incorrect address. - In an inpatient environment e.g. hospitals, Specialist Palliative Care in-patient units, a copy of the form stays together in the front of the person's notes until death or discharge.
+When using EPR an electronic alert will be visible.